Joy-Coleen/100-days-of-code/log.md

 # Day 50 baby March 3
 **Today's Progress**: Working on installing correct files for my website basically all day.
-**Thoughts**  Satisfyingly stressful as deadline is tommarow and I have zoom with capstone that day as well as ~drum roll please~ a summon to court as a witness.
+**Thoughts**  Satisfyingly stressful; The flexbox assignment deadline is tommarow, I have zoom with capstone tommarow at 6:00pm, and ~drum roll please~ i'm summoned to court at 1:00pm to testify. p.s. my eyes are bulging from to much screen time.
 **Link(s) to work**